 I think it would be a cool idea to have rule based labeling, something like we already have for the styling.

 I had a case today that it would be good to label the main trunk lines (anything diameter > 350mm) of a stormwater network in red and bold and anything less in light gray so it's less distracting but it's still visible.

 The lines were already styled using the rules to show a different scale but having rules on the labels would be very handy.

-#1 Updated by Andrew Chapman about 6 years ago
+#1 Updated by Andrew Chapman over 6 years ago

 I also regularly miss this feature.
 In the UK, the Ordnance Survey text layers have attributes that could potentially be used - currently one can only use them to select & save sub-sets of a layer then style as a new layer.
 One text layer can easily expand to 20... and with possibly 20 tiles, layer count and management starts to get out of hand.

 #2 Updated by Giovanni Manghi over 6 years ago